Romulo-Moraes/Assembly-Toolkit/04. System calls/README.md

     ; Other favor asking, but this time is
     ; saying to the OS that our program
-    ; finished all its instructions and wan't
+    ; finished all its instructions and want to
     ; be unloaded from memory. the rdi
     ; register is the status that will be sent
     ; to the OS on program exit